jpverkamp/blog/content/reviews/books/Scott Lynch/Gentleman Bastard/3 - The Republic of Thieves.md

 ---
 > “I don’t expect life to make sense,” he said after a few moments, “but it would certainly be pleasant if it would stop kicking us in the balls.”

-{{< goodreads book="The Lies of Locke Lamora" text=" The Lies of Locke Lamora " >}} was all about revenge and gang warfare. {{< goodreads book="Red Seas Under Red Skies" text=" Red Seas Under Red Skies " >}} branched out to an Ocean's Eleven style casino heist and piracy on the high seas.
-So what do we get in {{< goodreads book="The Republic of Thieves" text=" The Republic of Thieves " >}} ?
+[[The Lies of Locke Lamora]]() was all about revenge and gang warfare. [[Red Seas Under Red Skies]]() branched out to an Ocean's Eleven style casino heist and piracy on the high seas.
+So what do we get in [[The Republic of Thieves]]() ?
 Infighting between political factions of mages and election fraud, apparently.

 <!--more-->